 Lauren Leimbach, Executive Director, spent over 20 years in the financial services industry working for Bank of America, the Federal Reserve, and Providian Financial.
 She has a wide-ranging background in new financial product/service development, automation and payment systems, marketing strategy, operational implementation, production management, and organizational planning.
 She also provides consulting support on management tools, program implementation and organizational development strategies to non-profit organizations.
 Lauren has a BA in Economics and an MBA in Finance from the University of Michigan.

-Cristina Trujillo, Trainer and Ambassador, has 8 years of diverse professional experience in the legal, banking and non-profit sectors including with the Federal Home Loan Bank of San Francisco, and as the Director of Asset Building Programs for the California Coalition for Rural Housing.
-She currently serves as an elected representative on the Oakland Tech High School Collaborative School Site Council.
+Cristina Trujillo, Trainer and Ambassador, has 11 years of diverse professional experience in the legal, banking and non-profit sectors including with the Federal Home Loan Bank of San Francisco, and as the Director of Asset Building Programs for the California Coalition for Rural Housing.
+With a racial equity agenda, Cristina served as a two-term Elected Representative for Oakland Technical High School's Collaborative School Site Council.
+Driven by her passion to financially empower low-to-moderate income communities, she has facilitated scores of financial education and credit building workshops.
 Cristina has a Bachelor of Science in Community and Regional Development with an emphasis in Policy and Planning, and Organizational Management from the University of California, Davis.

 Carol Iascone, Product Operations Manager, has been involved in the financial services industry for over 15 years with experience in systems development, business engineering, and project management.
 She has developed processes, programs and procedures that provide the operational platform for new product roll-outs.
 Carol has many years of Compliance experience with financial regulatory agencies and internal audits.
 Prior to the financial world, Carol worked five years in Systems Development and Management for an Agricultural Marketing Cooperative.
 In 2003 Carol became a founding board member Women in Transition (WIT).
 Carol has a BA in Mathematics from Stanislaus State University of California.